aroragarima/mnist_fashion/README.md

 # mnist_fashion
-​The aim of this assignment is to train and test Convolutional Neural Networks for image classification on the Fashion-MNIST dataset using Keras Module.
+​The aim of this repo is to train and test Convolutional Neural Networks for image classification on the Fashion-MNIST dataset using Keras Module.